teachingasart/2019/Assignments/3_Syllabus/Emma_Rae_Norton.md

 ##### 🌗 activity
 Design a community garden.
 Share your design with a partner.
 Give each other feedback.
 What is the life of a plant in this garden?
 What is a life of a human in this garden?
 How do all them co-exist to make a community garden feel like a community garden?
 ##### 🌑 discussion
-How else can we come together outside of the systems that keep up together or apart?
+How else can we come together outside of the systems that keep us together or apart?

 ## 🌱 week 6 ~ teaching each other
 ##### 🌕 breathing practice
 The final class will start with a breathing meditation.
 We will do body scans and bring our breath to every possible part of our bodies in order to become aware of our bodies in space.
 ##### 🌗 presentations
-Student will present one of things made during the activities from the past 5 weeks.
-They are free to lecture, lead a discussion, make a visual artifact...anything.
+Students will present one of things made during the activities from the past 5 weeks.
+They are free to lecture, lead a discussion, make a visual artifact...it is completely up to them.
 ##### 🌑 discussion
 Each presentation will be followed by a short discussion.